seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **ARCITE**
 That was a very good one, and that day,
-I well remember, you outdid me, cousin.
+I well remember, you outdid me, cousin;
+I never saw such valor.
+When you charg'd
+Upon the left wing of the enemy,
+I spurr'd hard to come up, and under me
+I had a right good horse.

 **PALAMON**
 You are modest, cousin. /